Simple Construction of Qudit Floquet Codes on a Family of Lattices: General Qudit Floquet Code

 \section{General Qudit Floquet Code}

-In this section we define the family of qudit Floquet codes that generalizes the qubit honeycomb Floquet code~\cite{hastings2021dynamically,gidney2021fault} to both arbitrary qudit of dimension $D$ and to three-colorable hyperbolic lattices.
+In this section we define the construction of the family of qudit Floquet codes on arbitrary qudit of prime dimension $D$ and to three-colorable hyperbolic lattices.
 Similar to the qubit honeycomb Floquet code, we start with a closed surface with genus $g\geq1$.
 Surfaces with genus $g=1$ corresponds to a torus, whereas those with $g\geq2$ corresponds to hyperbolic surfaces with more than one ``holes'' (see Fig.~\ref{fig:surfaces}).
 A lattice can be constructed on a surface by a $\{p,q\}$-\textit{tesselation} where $\{p,q\}$ is the Schl\"{a}fli symbol~\cite{blatov2010vertex} signifying a lattice consisting of faces with $p$ edges and vertices of degree $q$ (i.e. $q$ edges connected to each vertex).
 We require these lattices to be three-colorable and for $p=3$, i.e. degree-3 vertices.
-For a torus, we consider a $\{6,3\}$-tesselation which corresponds to hexagonal faces used in the honeycomb Floquet codes~\cite{hastings2021dynamically,gidney2021fault,davydova2023floquet}.
+For a torus, we consider a $\{6,3\}$-tesselation which corresponds to hexagonal faces used in the honeycomb Floquet codes~\cite{hastings2021dynamically,gidney2021fault,davydova2023floquet} (see top Fig.~\ref{fig:qudit_honeycomb_lattice}).
 For surfaces with genus $g\geq2$ we consider $\{p,3\}$-tesselations with even $p\geq8$.
 For a tesselation on genus $g\geq2$ surfaces with $p=8$, we obtain lattices with octagonal faces that coincides with those considered in hyperbolic qubit Floquet code constructions in~\cite{fahimniya2023hyperbolic,higgott2023constructions}.
 We note that for hyperbolic surfaces with genus $g\geq2$ a $\{p,q\}$-tesselation exists as long as $p$ and $q$ satisfy $(p-2)(q-2)>4$~\cite{albuquerque2009topological}.
 Hence when fixing the degree $q=3$ we can obtain a lattice with $p$-gon faces for any $p>6$.

 We then assign green, red, and blue colors to each faces of the lattice, as well as the edges such that the color of each edge is the same as the two faces it connects.
-The coloring scheme is illustrated in Fig.~\ref{fig:qudit_honeycomb_lattice} for a hexagonal lattice, which is the same three-coloring scheme as Floquet honeycomb codes in~\cite{gidney2021fault,davydova2023floquet}.
+The coloring scheme is illustrated in Fig.~\ref{fig:qudit_honeycomb_lattice} for a hexagonal and an octagonal lattice.
+For the hexagonal lattice, this is the same three-coloring scheme as Floquet honeycomb codes in~\cite{gidney2021fault,davydova2023floquet}.
 The coloring scheme for octagonal hyperbolic lattices are the same as those in qubit hyperbolic Floquet codes~\cite{fahimniya2023hyperbolic,higgott2023constructions}.